 HFFI brings the expertise and resources of the USDA, Treasury, and HHS together to give stakeholders a full range of tools to increase access to healthy foods.
 These three federal partners make funding available through a shared set of goals and objectives.

-Through the CED program, HHS awards competitive grants to Community Development Corporations to support projects that finance grocery stores, farmers markets, and other sources of fresh nutritious food.
+HHS: Through the CED program, HHS awards competitive grants to Community Development Corporations to support projects that finance grocery stores, farmers markets, and other sources of fresh nutritious food.
 These projects serve the dual purposes of facilitating access to healthy food options while creating job and business development opportunities in low-income communities, particularly since grocery stores often serve as anchor institutions in commercial centers.
-As of 2015, the total amount of funding awarded under the CED-HFFI program is over $44.5 million.
+Between 2011 and 2016, the total amount of funding awarded under the CED-HFFI program was over $51.8 million.

 Where can my community go to find more information on how to combat food deserts?